REST

 https://api.stackla.com/api/filters/123**.xml**?access_token=1234abcd5678efgh&stack=mystack

-Similarly, change XML above to JSON to have it respond in JSON format.
+Similarly, change the XML above to JSON to have it respond in JSON format.

 If no type is specified, JSON is assumed and preferred over XML.
 Please note that the XML format is a limited implementation and provided on an "as-is" basis, and may only be suitable for some implementations.

-All responses will contain a specific HTTP status and wrap the payload in data and errors branches/fields.
+All responses will contain a specific HTTP status and wrap the payload in data and error branches/fields.
 Data may be an object, or an array of objects, depending on the request.
-Errors will either be an empty array, or an array of error codes and messages.
+Errors will either be an empty array or an array of error codes and messages.

 Example of a valid response, with no errors (formatted for clarity)